DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

 ### Workflow

 OK, here is the workflow.
-You check you code into GitBlit throughout the day as you develop it.
+You check your code into GitBlit throughout the day as you develop it.
 You configure Jenkins to poll GitBlit at regular intervals checking for new commits.
 On finding one it will checkout the code and build it getting any dependencies from the Nexus respository (that also proxies Maven Central for convinience).
 It will identify any build issues and once successfully built with the 'package' Maven goal, it will run your automated tests to check for any failures.
 If your tests pass, the final step is to analyse your code using SonarQube.
 You can then view the results of the analysis and rectify any problems early in the development lifecycle.

 The idea behind this project is simple, develop good quality code and detect issues early on when they can be easily fixed.